 A mechanic that’s unique to Priest is copying cards from the opponent’s hand/deck, often simply called “stealing” (although you don’t exactly steal the cards because the opponent still keeps the original).
 Priests are really well known for playing around with opponent’s cards as much as with their own.
 The effects are somewhat random and can yield very weird results from time to time.
 Copying a random card from your opponent comes with a risk – you can get a card that requires some specific combo, synergy or another mechanic to work (e.g. if you steal the Rogue’s Deadly Poison, but you have no weapon, it’s completely useless).
 On the other hand, you might sometimes get a card that would normally be broken in your own deck.
 A good example is getting a Forbidden Healing in the deck that uses Auchenai Soulpriest – it’s potentially a 20 damage burn spell (12 damage if you want to play both on the same turn) and it’s not something that Priest is normally intended to do.

-The copy effects come in different shapes and sizes – there are simple spells that just copy a card from the opponent’s hand/deck (Mind Vision, Thoughtsteal), but also minions with a similar effect (Crystalline Oracle), effect tied to a Discover mechanic (Drakonid Operative) or even a guessing mini-game (Curious Glimmerroot).
+The copy effects come in different shapes and sizes – there are simple spells that just copy a card from the opponent’s hand/deck (Mind Vision, Thoughtsteal, Devour Mind), but also ones with some kind of restriction (Psionic Probe) minions with a similar effect (Crystalline Oracle), effect tied to a Discover mechanic (Drakonid Operative) or even a guessing mini-game (Curious Glimmerroot).

 Another mechanic (or maybe a “restriction” would be a better word in that case) tied to Priest are the cards that work only if a target has more or less than X attack.
 Those effects are generally really powerful and the cards are only balanced by those restrictions and the fact that they’re more situational.
 The two most popular cards like this are Shadow Word: Pain and Shadow Word: Death.
 Both are very powerful removals, but they might be dead from time to time, especially when an opponent plays a four Attack minions (which was always the bane of Priest).
 Other than removals, minion stealing effects also come with such restriction – both temporary (Shadow Madness) and permanent (Cabal Shadow Priest).